What do you do besides grow grapes and make wine?

 What was your experience with Comando G?

 There were two different phases.
-First, I was in the winery working on the elaboration (DOES HE MEAN THIS?) of their top wines (rumbo al norte, las umbrías, el tamboril…), then in Viña Meín (Ribeiro) when the Comand G team was consulting before the famous Ribera del Duero producer, Pago de Carraovejas, bought it.
+First, I was in the winery working on the elaboration of their top wines (rumbo al norte, las umbrías, el tamboril…), then in Viña Meín (Ribeiro) when the Comand G team was consulting before the famous Ribera del Duero producer, Pago de Carraovejas, bought it.
 Here I specialized in vineyard recovery and changed the production line where I controlled both the winery and the vineyard.
 Then I later returned to Comando G as a vineyard technician.

 How would you describe your wines?